All Episodes

 In his most recent State of the Union speech, Obama was out there bragging about what a great economy this is.

-We got job creation left or right.
+We've got job creation left and right.

-And the fact the reality on the ground is none of that's true.
+And the fact, the reality on the ground is none of that's true.

-It doesn't match what people's lives are.
+doesn't match what people's lives are.

 And so there is this, either it's a conscious awareness or a subconscious fear that things aren't right.

-Now it's it's not that things shouldn't change.
+Now, it's not that things shouldn't change.

 I mean, things constantly change.